jakelime/ai-sb-user-149/readme.md

  ![Manpower assignment chart](docs/images/gantt-by_man.png?raw=true "Gantt chart of Manpower")

-From the `manpower chart` above, we can see that there are opportunities to optimize manpower better (gaps between the assigned tasks).
+From the `manpower chart` above, we can see that there are opportunities to optimize manpower better - by filling up the gaps between the assigned tasks.

 ## Details